Sports in Philadelphia: Basketball

 The Delaware Blue Coats are the NBA G League affiliate of the Philadelphia 76ers.
-Since the 2018–19 season, the franchise has played at the 76ers Fieldhouse in Wilmington, Delaware.
-The Blue Coats franchise is named in honor of the 198th Signal Battalion, which fought in the American Revolutionary War.
+Since the 2018–19 season, the franchise has played at the Chase Fieldhouse in Wilmington, Delaware.
+The Blue Coats franchise is named in honor of the 198th Signal Battalion, which fought in the American Revolutionary War for Delaware.
 The Blue Coats were founded as the Utah Flash in 2007, but the Flash suspended operations in 2011.
-The Sixers acquired the franchise in 2013 and renamed it as the Delaware 87ers; the team assumed its current name upon its move to Wilmington.
-Between 2013 and 2018, the 87ers played in Newark, Delaware.
+The Sixers acquired the franchise in 2013 and renamed it as the Delaware 87ers, playing in Newark.
+The team assumed its current name upon its move to Wilmington.
 NBA players such as Kendall Marshall, Sean Kilpatrick, and Jordan McRae have played for the Blue Coats or the 87ers.

-The Philadelphia area had three teams that played in the American Basketball League; the league was the product of an early attempt at forming a top-level national professional basketball league.
+The Philadelphia area had three teams that played in the American Basketball League, a product of an early attempt at forming a top-level national professional basketball league.
 The Philadelphia Warriors played in the ABL in the 1920s.
 The Philadelphia Sphas played from 1917 to 1949, winning seven ABL championships.
 With the rise of the NBA, the ABL ceased to be a major league, and the Sphas became the touring opponent of the Harlem Globetrotters.
 The Sphas were renamed the Washington Generals in 1952.
 Wilmington also had a team in the ABL: the Wilmington Bombers played in the league in the 1940s.

 The Philadelphia area has hosted numerous other defunct basketball teams.
 Two franchises named the Bullets played in Camden and Cherry Hill in the 1960s and 1970s.
 The Philadelphia Kings played in the Continental Basketball Association in the league's 1980–1981 season.
 The Philadelphia Aces played in the United States Basketball League from 1987 to 1990.
 The Philadelphia Spirit played in the United States Basketball League from 1991 to 1992.
-The Philadelphia Rage moved from Richmond, Virginia in 1997 and played a year and a half in the American Basketball League before the league folded during the 1998 season.
+The Philadelphia Rage moved from Richmond, Virginia in 1997, and played a year and a half in the American Basketball League before the league folded during the 1998 season.
 The Philadelphia Fusion, formerly the Jersey Squires, was an American Basketball Association team that folded in February 2005.